 What Are The Most Common Signs of Dirty Air Filters?

-Not only can a clogged air filter make you sick, but clean air has also been linked to improved physical and mental health.
+If your air filters are clogged, you may become ill.
+Clean air is beneficial to both physical and mental health.
 There are, however, additional strong reasons to repair a dirty air filter.
 Here are several common indicators that your air filters should be replaced or cleaned.

 - Dirt will be seen on the filter.